 Industry sponsored research

-Established in March 2021 by the Nova Scotia Health Innovation Hub, the Innovation Catalyst Fund provides financial support to the earliest of ideas emerging from Nova Scotia’s most talented researchers and innovators who have the potential to transform into globally applicable solutions that improve the lives of patients.
-Learn more.
+The Innovation Catalyst Fund provides financial support to the earliest of ideas emerging from Nova Scotia’s most talented researchers and innovators who have the potential to transform into globally applicable solutions that improve the lives of patients.

 Institutional awards and funding